pjobson/aerohive_hiveap-330/BATMAN/README.md

     phy1-mesh0: active

+### Bridge LAN and Mesh

+Edit your `/etc/config/network`, find your `br-lan` device and change it to:

+    config device
+        option name 'br-lan'
+        option type 'bridge'
+        list ports 'bat0'
+        list ports 'eth1'

+Reload networking.

+    service network reload

+At this point nothing will happen, but after we are done we should be able to get IP addresses through the mesh network to whatever is connected to it.

 ### Allow Connection (LuCi/SSH) to WAN (Optional)

 **Note:** Only add this if you're using these devices inside a